Attacks on firefighters who are working hard to protect communities during Bonfire season will not be tolerated - says a top fire chief.

 The attacks came on the Scottish Fire and Rescue Service’s busiest night of the year.

-Firefighters across the country responded to 970 incidents on November 5, 2016 - including 326 unofficial bonfires - while Operations Control dealt with hundreds of calls.
+Firefighters across the country responded to 330 unofficial bonfires on November 5, 2017 - while Operations Control dealt with hundreds of calls.

 ACO Ramsay is the SFRS’s Director of Response and Resilience.